*Full-scale policy conference taking place online*

 - Regulatory reform - with the latest inspection framework for children’s services in place for two years, and following the publication of Ofsted’s evaluation of its implementation; and

-- Innovation in service design - with the conclusion this year of the Government’s six-year Children’s Social Care Innovation programme - designed to encourage new ways of working that can be scaled up more widely if successful - and following the introduction of a Partners in Practice programme designed to share existing best practice.
+- Service design - with the Government’s Children’s Social Care Innovation programme concluding and the introduction of a Partners in Practice programme designed to share existing best practice.

 - The challenges facing children - what’s driving the demand for children’s services;

-- Addressing the rise in demand, resources, and improving multi-agency working post-LSCBs (Local Safeguarding Children’s Boards);
+- Addressing the impact of rising demand and resources needs, and improving multi-agency working post-LSCBs (Local Safeguarding Children’s Boards);

 - The inspecting local authority children’s services (ILACS) framework and driving improvement;